 Outside Walla Walla was designed with one goal in mind—showcase outdoor recreation opportunities in the Blue Mountain region.
 With over a million acres of National Forest, including three wilderness areas, across southeast Washington and northeast Oregon, there are numerous opportunities to hike, bike, camp, fish, raft, and so much more.

 From a family with small children to thrill seekers, there is something for everyone.
-A leisurely stroll along the South Fork Walla Walla River Trail could easily become a mountain biker’s dream ride.
+A leisurely stroll along the South Fork Walla Walla Trail could easily become a mountain biker’s dream ride.
 Go north, go south, go east—the terrain surrounding Walla Walla is unique and interesting, which makes it an amazing place to explore and recreate.

 Outside Walla Walla exists for those with an adventurous spirit, a collection of tales of being in the wild and ideas about how to create your own adventure.
 No experience needed.
 If this is your first time biking a trail or casting into the river, welcome, and prepare to be amazed.
-If you fell in the love the first time you saw the sun rise over a field of balsamroot, welcome back—there are countless memories to be made.
+If you fell in love the first time you saw the sun rise over a field of balsamroot, welcome back—there are countless memories to be made.
 If you’ve hiked all 715 miles of trails in the Umatilla National Forest, awesome—can’t wait to meet you out there someday.
 Welcome to Outside Walla Walla!